Universal algorithm for transforming Hamiltonian eigenvalues: QSVT-based UHET Algorithm

 {\bf Efficient inputting of high-frequency terms: } QSVT requires $d$ queries in total to the block-encoding unitary and its inverse when implementing a polynomial function of degree $d$.
-Consequently, the runtime of the main process of Algorithm \ref{alg::qsvt} increases proportionally to the total cutoff number $K^Q_{f,t,\epsilon}$, which gets larger as the precision increases.
-On the other hand, the runtime of the main process of Algorithm \ref{alg::main} has no explicit dependence on the cutoff number $\grave{K}$.
+Consequently, the time complexity of the main process of Algorithm \ref{alg::qsvt} increases proportionally to the total cutoff number $K^Q_{f,t,\epsilon}$, which gets larger as the precision increases.
+On the other hand, the time complexity of the main process of Algorithm \ref{alg::main} has no explicit dependence on the cutoff number $\grave{K}$.
 This feature is enabled because the information of Fourier coefficients $\tilde{c}_k$ is input by random sampling according to the magnitude of $\tilde{c}_k$.
-As can be seen from the step 12 of Algorithm \ref{alg::main}, applying unitaries corresponding to high frequency (i.e., large $k$) requires $\Theta(k^2)$ runtime and is an obstacle in reducing the total runtime in general.
+As can be seen from step 12 of Algorithm \ref{alg::main}, applying unitaries corresponding to high frequency (i.e., large $k$) requires $\Theta(k^2)$ time complexity and is an obstacle in reducing the total time complexity in general.
 Fortunately, such high-frequency terms $\tilde{c}_k$ for larger $k$ typically have smaller magnitude $|\tilde{c}_k|$ than their low-frequency counterparts, and therefore costly unitaries (i.e., for large $k$) are rarely chosen.
-Moreover, the average runtime of one iteration (steps 10 to 12 of Algorithm \ref{alg::main}) given by $\Theta [(\sum_{k=-\grave{K}}^{\grave{K}}|\tilde{c}_k|k^2)/(\sum_{k=-\grave{K}}^{\grave{K}}|\tilde{c}_k|)]$ is tailored to converge in the limit $\grave{K}\to \infty$ by modifying input function $f$ to a periodically smooth function $\tilde{f}$ with rapidly converging Fourier coefficients, and thus has no dependence on $\grave{K}$.\\
+Moreover, the average time complexity of one iteration (steps 10 to 12 of Algorithm \ref{alg::main}) given by $\Theta [(\sum_{k=-\grave{K}}^{\grave{K}}|\tilde{c}_k|k^2)/(\sum_{k=-\grave{K}}^{\grave{K}}|\tilde{c}_k|)]$ is tailored to converge in the limit $\grave{K}\to \infty$ by modifying the input function $f$ to a periodically smooth function $\tilde{f}$ with rapidly converging Fourier coefficients, and thus has no dependence on $\grave{K}$.\\